International Defensive Pistol

 There is also a YouTube channel.

-WPRC hosts a 6-stage IDPA match on the second Saturday of the month (confirm with the WPRC Calendar) where you’ll get to test your skills against others that are at a similar skill level and using similar equipment.
-Registration is from 9:15 to 9:45 a.m. in the club house followed by a safety briefing at 10:00 and the match is usually over before 2:30 p.m.
+WPRC hosts a Tier 1 IDPA match on the second Saturday of the month (confirm with the WPRC Calendar) where you’ll get to test your skills against others that are at a similar skill level and using similar equipment.
+Registration is from 9:15 to 9:45 a.m. followed by a safety briefing at 10:00 and the match is usually over before 2:30 p.m.
 These matches are open to the public (WPRC membership is not required).

-We also offer an organized, but flexible, IDPA practice on the Sunday preceding the monthly match from 5:00 to 8:00 p.m.
-This is usually in the indoor range except during the summer months when we move it outside.
+We also offer an organized, but flexible, IDPA practice on the Sunday preceding the monthly match from 2:00 to 5:00 p.m.
+This is usually on the outdoor pistol range when weather and daylight permit.
 The practice is open to the public and all skill levels are welcome.
 Beginners will find the practice sessions a fantastic way to gain an understanding of the sport, hone their shooting skills, and get guidance from experienced competitors and Safety Officers.
 There is no commitment required and we are happy to introduce the sport to you.

 If you have any questions or comments, please send an email.